SketchedDoughnut/SketchedDoughnut/README.md

 Miles To Muppets is a package I made because of a joke.
 It converts miles distance to how many songs you can listen to from a album of the Muppets!
 To learn more / use the package, go [here!](https://github.com/SketchedDoughnut/miles-to-muppets)

 **lynxy** <br>
 lynxy is another package I have made.
-It is code that makes setting up a server / client system on a LAN network incredibly easy.
+It is code that makes setting up a client-to-client system incredibly easy.
 To learn more, go [here!](https://github.com/SketchedDoughnut/lynxy)

 **screentime** <br>
 screentime is a very basic screentime monitor i made that supports features such as logging day info, and logging data every minute.
 To learn more, go [here!](https://github.com/SketchedDoughnut/screentime)